 Being noise atonal and lifeless on its own, it works wonders when processed with distortion, which has the effect of accentuating and de-accentuating some frequencies, giving a more distinctive tone and character.
 Combine it with effects such as flangers and phasers, prior in the chain, and you get a fluctuating and moving timbre as well.

-Field recording is a great practice to have: go out from your studio and register real world sounds: birds singing, rain falling, people chatting at the cafè.. everything that catches your ear.
-By layering little portions of these recordings under your electronic beats it increases the organic and emotive feeling drastically: think of a vinyl noise for an old school hip hop vibe or some environmental noise for your lo-fi beats.
+Field recording is a great practice to have: go out from your studio and register real-world sounds: birds singing, rain falling, people chatting at the cafè.. everything that catches your ear.
+By layering little portions of these recordings under your electronic beats it increases the organic and emotive feeling drastically: think of vinyl noise for an old-school hip-hop vibe or some environmental noise for your lo-fi beats.
 Treat this material as any other sonic material: EQ it, sidechain it to the kick for an added groove or just keep it as a bed of ambience underneath your track.

 This is a thing I've already mentioned a few times but let's focus on it more: start with a raw noise signal and apply a resonant steep band-pass filter to almost generate a tone out of it.
-Help yourself with a tuner and tune it as your liking.
-Now that you have a tonal material you can play with it as a normal instrument and give it the movement you like; for example experiment with a synced square LFO moving an other band pass filter for a stuttering result.
+Help yourself with a tuner and tune it to your liking.
+Now that you have a tonal material you can play with it as a normal instrument and give it the movement you like; for example, experiment with a synced square LFO moving another bandpass filter for a stuttering result.

-Inside of vocoders you will likely find a white noise source to blend in with the carrier, useful to improve the intelligibility of effected voice by enhancing sibilance for example.
-In an other scenario where the voice is the modulator and the noise the carrier, you can get ghostly sounding voices; given the static nature of noise, interesting results can come by feeding to it a percussive loop as a modulator.
+Inside vocoders, you will likely find a white noise source to blend in with the carrier, useful to improve the intelligibility of affected voice by enhancing sibilance for example.
+In another scenario where the voice is the modulator and the noise the carrier, you can get ghostly-sounding voices; given the static nature of noise, interesting results can come by feeding to it a percussive loop as a modulator.
 Try for yourself!

-Some cool softwares such as Izotope RX give you the option to separate the 'tonal' material of your audio from your 'noisey' one, or viceversa.
+Some cool software such as Izotope RX gives you the option to separate the 'tonal' material of your audio from your 'noisy' one, or vice versa.
 While this is intended for audio restoration issues, it's an immensely creative tool to have: imagine separating the percussive elements of an audio file from the melodic and tonal instruments.
 It's crazy cool and an alternative way to use your samples and sound more unique.

 This is a more extreme approach compared to the last tip, but crazy fun.
-You can actually synthesize most drum elements just with sine and noise waves!
-Indeed for kick and snare for example you just need to craft the tonal element, usually with a pitch modulated sine wave that provides the initial thud, and the noisy element, which provides the transient for the kick and the resonance for the snare (between them the most apparent difference is the envelope, much snappier for the kick and with a little sustain and moderate release for the snare).
-Just those simple concept are enough for creating the initial tone, then you can optimize it with some saturation, reverb and compression.
+You can synthesize most drum elements just with sine and noise waves!
+Indeed for kick and snare for example you just need to craft the tonal element, usually with a pitch-modulated sine wave that provides the initial thud, and the noisy element, which provides the transient for the kick and the resonance for the snare (between them the most apparent difference is the envelope, much snappier for the kick and with a little sustain and moderate release for the snare).
+Just those simple concepts are enough to create the initial tone, then you can optimize it with some saturation, reverb, and compression.
 Check out the video for a deeper look at the process!

 I kept this one as the last for a reason: I'm deeply in love with bass design and eager to discover exciting new timbres, also this tip in some ways resumes what we have learned so far.
-The so called 'noise bass' is somewhat popular in the neuro d&b subgenre and in some others more experimental kinds of bass music.
-Basically it consists of the combo sine wave + noise, interestingly again the complementary parts we used in our drum synthesis technique: a tonal element with just one frequency and an atonal element with a broad frequency spectrum.
-In sound design it's great to combine contrasting sources to craft an hybrid result; in this case, similarly to the drum layering technique, I used noise as a source of FM for one of two sine waves, detuned to each other, to create a grittier tone.
-I then added the lovely Izotope Trash 2 to distort and blend the two sources in a cohesive whole (see the 'Distorting Noise' Tip), EQ-ed them to attenuate the second harmonic that was too predominant and roll off the extreme lows and highs, before adding a pumping effect.
+The so-called 'noise bass' is somewhat popular in the neuro d&b subgenre and some other more experimental kinds of bass music.
+It consists of the combo sine wave + noise, interestingly again the complementary parts we used in our drum synthesis technique: a tonal element with just one frequency and an atonal element with a broad frequency spectrum.
+In sound design it's great to combine contrasting sources to craft a hybrid result; in this case, similarly to the drum layering technique, I used noise as a source of FM for one of two sine waves, detuned to each other, to create a grittier tone.
+I then added the lovely Izotope Trash 2 to distort and blend the two sources in a cohesive whole (see the 'Distorting Noise' Tip), EQ-ed them to attenuate the second harmonic that was too predominant, and roll off the extreme lows and highs, before adding a pumping effect.
 Check out the video to see how it was made!

 4. Conclusion